hironohata/aNewMovement_in_BC2020/README.md

 ## Trend 1.
 Deepening - High Performance Blockchain
-In order achieve higher performance for social deployment, Ethereum 2.0, for example, which more than two years were devoted to, is almost ready to go and to reveal new area.
+In order achieve higher performance for social deployment, Ethereum 2.0, for example, which more than two years were devoted to, is almost ready to go and reveal new area.

 ## Trend 2.
 Widening - Interoperability of Cross-chains　- Internet of Blockchain
 In addition to COSMOS long lasting efforts, <b>Polkadot and Substrate</b> become available to exchange data across multiple para chains.